-Learn and earn credit at your own pace with unlimited access to this course through July 17, 2021.
+Earn credit at your own pace through June 17, 2024 and continue to access your videos until June 18, 2028.
 See below for detailed information and learning outcomes.

-This course offers 2 CME/SA-CME Credits following completion of an online test.
+This course offers 2 CME following completion of an online test.

 - Introduction to Session—R. Uppot

 - History, Definitions, Tools and Techniques—E. Siegel

 - Seeing is Believing: Current and Future of Augmented Reality in Radiology—J. Courtier